|Built||12 Kindle 8776 DE|

 - Sesen, merfolk court chronicler to Poseidon - "Angvild Anchor"

 With Angvild moored, and the war requiring them elsewhere, Talos and Geb left with their armies.
 Talos and Geb put together another plan, one that would cut away part of Angvild.
 The center of the island had great seams of Jurungen.
-The plan was to use this metal, with the same properties of earthmotes, giving lift, they would raise a landmass that would float above the seas instead of across it.
+The plan was to use this metal, with anti-gravity properties akin to some earth motes, giving lift, they would raise a landmass that would float above the seas instead of across it.
 On 12 Kindle 8776 DE, a project that had been in the works for over a century came to fruition.
 Of interesting potential, this was back field work.
 When they had time, Geb and Talos would put in some sweat.
 Most of the time though, the work was done by an army of storm and cloud giants.
 They were those out on sick leave, retired soldiers, or those considered not up to the rigors of war.
 Talos returned to Angvild on the day his sky island separated from the land beneath it.
 Talos named it Krarkauk after one of his axes.
 Like Angvild, it was more the stuff of Chaos than the world around it.
 It broke free, a floating earth mote unimpeded by gravity.
 The cavity left behind by Krarkauk's rising into the clouds is called the Talos Cleft.

 |Legend has it that Krarkauk was the name of Talos's great axe.
 This artifact was destroyed while he was cutting away part of Angvild.
 Geb is said to have said to Talos, "Perhaps now you will let me handle my element."|